bluesky-social/indigo/automod/README.md

 ## Architecture

 The runtime (`automod.Engine`) manages network requests, caching, and configuration.
-Outside calling code makes concurrent calls to the `Process*Event` methods that the runtime provides.
-The runtime constructs event structs (eg, `automod.RecordEvent`), hydrates relevant context metadata from (cached) external services, and then executes a configured set of rules on the event.
-Rules may request additional context, do arbitrary local compute, and mute the event with any moderation "actions".
-After all rules have run, the runtime will inspect the event, update counter state, and push any new moderation actions to external services.
+Outside calling code makes concurrent calls to the `Process*` methods that the runtime provides.
+The runtime constructs event context structs (eg, `automod.RecordContext`), hydrates relevant metadata from (cached) external services, and then executes a configured set of rules on the event.
+Rules may request additional context, do arbitrary local compute, and update the context with "effects" (such as moderation actions).
+After all rules have run, the runtime will inspect the context and persist any side-effects, such as updating counter state and pushing any new moderation actions to external services.

 The runtime keeps state in several "stores", each of which has an interface and both in-memory and Redis implementations.
 It is expected that Redis is used in virtually all deployments.
 The store types are:

-- `automod.CacheStore`: generic data caching with expiration (TTL) and explicit purging.
+- `automod/cachestore`: generic data caching with expiration (TTL) and explicit purging.
 Used to cache account-level metadata, including identity lookups and (if available) private account metadata
-- `automod.CountStore`: keyed integer counters with time bucketing (eg, "hour", "day", "total").
+- `automod/countstore`: keyed integer counters with time bucketing (eg, "hour", "day", "total").
 Also includes probabilistic "distinct value" counters (eg, Redis HyperLogLog counters, with roughly 2% precision)
-- `automod.SetStore`: configurable static string sets.
+- `automod/setstore`: configurable static string sets.
 May eventually be runtime configurable
-- `automod.FlagStore`: mechanism to keep track of automod-generated "flags" (like labels or hashtags) on accounts or records.
+- `automod/flagstore`: mechanism to keep track of automod-generated "flags" (like labels or hashtags) on accounts or records.
 Mostly used to detect *new* flags.
 May eventually be moved in to the moderation service itself, similar to labels

 ## Rule API